Codesai/curso-tdd-ts/README.md

 # Katas

 ## Fizz Buzz
-Good kata to start doing TDD
+Kata to start doing TDD.

-## Gilded Rose
-Refactoring kata

 ## Password validator
-Kata to practice the importance of the test order.
+Kata to practice the importance of examples list and test order.

 ## Tire Pressure Variation
-Refactoring kata to start practicing with test doubles (spies and stubs).
+Kata to practice TDD with test doubles.

 ## Coffee Machine
-Good kata to learn Outside-in TDD with test doubles
+Kata to practice TDD with test doubles.

+## Awkward dependencies examples.
+Exercises to detect violations of FIRS (side-effects and sources of non determinism).